 For a start, the idea that confidence is difficult to pin down.
-Confidence, as defined by Daniel Goleman, author of the best-selling book Emotional Intelligence, as “A strong sense of one’s self-worth and capabilities”.
+Confidence, as defined by Daniel Goleman, author of the best-selling book Emotional Intelligence, is “A strong sense of one’s self-worth and capabilities”.

-Self-esteem and confidence are built and maintained through our recognition and acknowledgement of our successes.
-While some people seem to have the edge from birth and are naturally more confident than others, positive self-concept (as psychologists call it), is not a fixed attribute; you can develop it at any time.
+Self-esteem and confidence are built and maintained through our recognition and acknowledgment of our successes.
+While some people seem to have the edge from birth and are naturally more confident than others, a positive self-concept (as psychologists call it), is not a fixed attribute; you can develop it at any time.

-Neither is it everlasting; attributes like self-confidence, and self-esteem need maintenance and renewal if they are to remain intact and serve you well.
+Neither is it everlasting; attributes like self-confidence and self-esteem need maintenance and renewal if they are to remain intact and serve you well.
 By the way, this goes for confident people too.
 We can all have bad days and it is healthy to have self-doubt, up to a point.
 Confident people just don’t let those things stop them.

-How to develop confidence
+How to Develop Confidence

-Recognising and ‘owning’ your strengths may not come naturally.
+Recognizing and ‘owning’ your strengths may not come naturally.
 In many cultures we are schooled to be modest, not to show off, and to rein in any tendency to self-promote.

 Even in highly individualistic cultures where this is not the case, there seems to be a natural bias towards denying our talents in public in order to conform.
-So you might have to work at recognising and accepting your positive side so that it becomes part of your self-identity.
+So you might have to work at recognizing and accepting your positive side so that it becomes part of your self-identity.